An electrocardiogram records the electrical activity of the heart, providing crucial insights into heart rate, rhythm, and potential abnormalities.

 Automaticity

-59. Which EKG abnormality is life-threatening?
+59. Which EKG abnormality is considered life-threatening?

 An elevated ST segment